 Suggested Grade Levels: Upper Elementary, Middle School

-Suggested Timeframe: 5 class sessions, 30-45 minute class periods
+Suggested Timeframe: 5 class sessions, 30-45 minutes each session

 Suggested Materials: Internet access via laptop, tablet, or mobile device; projector and screen for viewing video segments as a whole group if providing face-to-face instruction, access to free web-based tools as noted.